 Breakfast is an important meal for growing children.
 Studies show that breakfast eaters tend to have higher school attendance, less tardiness and fewer hunger-induced stomach aches in the morning.
 Their overall test scores are higher, they concentrate better, solve problems more easily and have better muscle coordination.
-So, whether they eat at home or at school, be sure your children eat a nutritious breakfast every day.
+Children who eat breakfast also are more likely to maintain a healthy weight and get enough calcium, too.
+Whether your children eat at home or at school, be sure they eat a nutritious breakfast every day.

 Make a Breakfast Bar

 Let your kids build their own breakfast with a breakfast bar.
 Similar to a salad bar, a breakfast bar includes a variety of foods to mix and match.
 Little ones love to create unusual combinations by mixing, stacking and organizing ingredients.
 Will peanut butter glue the berries to a waffle?
 Or will yogurt smother nuts and fruit?
-No matter what nutritious combinations they come up with, they'll love the sense of control a breakfast bar offers.
+No matter what nutritious combinations they create, they will love the sense of control a breakfast bar offers.
 Here are some ideas.

 - Peanut butter